Lapin0t/phd-manuscript/main/02_games.typ

 More recently, several works have tried to unify the above two families, by axiomatizing abstract _guardedness criteria_, for which guarded equations have a coherent choice of solution~#mcite(<GoncharovRP17>)~#mcite(dy: 4em,
-<MiliusL17a>)).
-This criteria may be syntactic as in the first family, or
+<MiliusL17a>).
+This criterion may be syntactic as in the first family, or
 vacuous (every equation is considered guarded) as in the second family.
 The iteration operator may then be axiomatized to be coherent in the style of iteration or Elgot monads, and uniqueness of solutions may be framed as